 My mother has a Christmas Cactus that is almost 50 years old in her house.
 The thing is huge.
 I remember when she rooted the slip when I was in grade school and watched it grow all through my high school years.
 So when I saw this applique pattern I had to include it in my Baltimore Album.

+I was told by my birth mother "Sweetie, you're mostly Irish!"
+So I've been connecting with that side of my heritage ever since.
+This Celtic Cross that I designed from a picture I saw of a gravestone is part of that connection.
 I am still working on heart blocks for another heart applique quilt.
 I am also working on circle applique blocks for a larger version of Japanese Circles using up most of what was left of my oriental fabrics.
 It's looking very cool!
 I am nearly finished with the applique.
 A few more nights should have it done!

 Thanks for viewing, more to come!